a-axton/postcss-selector-source/README.md

 # postcss-selector-source
 A PostCSS plugin for finding the original line and column position of your CSS selectors and declarations from your pre-processed SASS/SCSS/LESS/Stylus files.

+## Important
+This plugin requires source maps to work properly.
+Works with embedded or external source maps.

 ## Installation
 ```bash
 npm install --save postcss-selector-source